This is the first installment in our “Email Marketing – The Only Bailout Your Business Needs” e-Book.

 Of course, a great place to get creative ideas is from customers.
 Ask some what they’d like to see in their inbox.

 In our next chapter/installment of “Email Marketing – The Only Bailout Your Business Needs”, we’re going to dig into creating entire campaigns in more detail.
-Be sure to register to receive the entire e-Book at the end of June!
+Be sure to click here to receive the entire e-Book at the end of June!

-“If At First You Don’t Succeed, Email, Email, Email Again!” will appear here at Sell, Sell, Sell! on June 1.
+“If At First You Don’t Succeed, Email, Email, Email Again!” will appear here.
 In fact, each installment will be appearing here every Monday throughout June.
 So stay tuned!

 Special thanks for contributing to this installment go to Steven Greene.
 Steven’s written and managed lead generation and nurturing campaigns in industries from banking to boating.
 His input on email marketing is invaluable.
 To learn more about Steven click here.